Search

 Virtual mirrors may become the central focus of personalization and customer experience enhancement in retail.
 It is basically a traditional mirror with a display behind the glass.
 Powered with computer vision cameras and AR, these mirrors can display a broad range of contextual information, which, in turn, helps buyers connect with the brand better.

-For example, as a major effort of retail market services, FindMe provides an in-store virtual fitting room solution that “Completes the Look.”
-This ML-based engine provides its users with real-time fashion recommendations observing their current outfits.
+For example, as a major retail market services effort, FindMe provides an in-store virtual fitting room solution that “Completes the Look.”
+This ML-based engine provides its users with real-time fashion recommendations by observing their current outfits.

 5. Shopper Measurement: Footfall Analysis, Pass-By Traffic, Interactions, and More